 and for Option labels property, {{["jpeg", "webp", "png"]}}.

-• Add a Button component at the bottom, rename it to downloadButton, change its Button text property to Download, and its Background color property to #152A65.
+• Add a Button component at the bottom, rename it to downloadButton, and change its Button text property to Download.

 Step Three - Create the Settings and Download Button